usergenic/npm-rfcs/accepted/0000-singleton-packages.md

 Any package which needs to ensure its uniqueness in the package tree would indicate so in its `package.json`, likely  `{"singleton": true}`, informing the install command to permit installation of only one instance in the entire tree.
 If unable to resolve to a solitary version, due to semver constraints, installation would fail, providing a list of version conflicts and prompt with details about options for resolving the conflict.

-A new feature for resolving version conflicts is neither part of this RFC nor a pre-requisite of it.
+A new feature for resolving version conflicts is neither part of this RFC nor a pre-requisite of it, but is an anticipated need.
+See [Prior Art](#Prior%20Art) for more.

 ## Rationale and Alternatives